What is quantitative bone imaging?

 For example, this image shows bilateral sacroiliitis with SUV maximum values of ~12 which indicates mild to moderate disease.
 After treatment this scan could be repeated and the specific uptake (in SUV) used to assess response.

-We invite you to experience this cutting edge technology by using Garran Medical Imaging for advanced nuclear medicine diagnosis.
+We invite you to utilise this cutting edge technology by using Garran Medical Imaging for advanced nuclear medicine diagnosis.